jokereactive/jokereactive/_work/carnegie_mellon.md

 covercaption: Human and Robot Partners Lab
 ---
  - I am a Masters (by Research) student and a Graduate Research Assistant in the <a href="https://www.ri.cmu.edu/ri-people/sarthak-ahuja/">Robotics Institute at Carnegie Mellon University</a>.
 I work in the Human and Robot Partners (HARP) Lab and the Transportation, Bots and Disabiliities (TBD) Lab.
- - I am adviced by <a href="https://hennyadmoni.com/">Prof. Henny Admoni</a> and <a href="https://www.ri.cmu.edu/ri-faculty/aaron-steinfeld/">Prof. Aaron Steinfeld</a>, on robot self-assessment, specifically robot perception and reasoning for predicting the effects of robot interaction with the physical world.
+ - I am advised by <a href="https://hennyadmoni.com/">Prof. Henny Admoni</a> and <a href="https://www.ri.cmu.edu/ri-faculty/aaron-steinfeld/">Prof. Aaron Steinfeld</a>, on robot self-assessment, specifically robot perception and reasoning for predicting the effects of robot interaction with the physical world.
  - My work is supported by the Office of Naval Research (N00014-18-1-2503).